CSUMB-CST495-GROUP10/SportLights/README.md

 The following **stretch** features are implemented:

-- [ ] User can a searchbar to choose a team
+- [ ] User can use a search bar to choose a team
 - [ ] User can sign in
 - [ ] User can Logout.
 - [ ] User can save highlights videos to their playlist